RaviNaik/ERA-SESSION8/README.md

  | GroupNorm      |    75.09%         |   75.26%        |
  | LayerNorm      |    75.26%         |    72.04%       |

+ - Number of parameters: 22672
+ - Used Skip connections which helped to improve accuracy but added more params

 ## BatchNorm:
 ### Model Summary:
 ```